 Firstly, dig around the bamboo to a depth of 30 cm to 50 cm.
-Use pickaxe, crew bar, and a pair of secateurs.
+Use a pickaxe, crowbar, and a pair of secateurs.
 See the complete list of tools for digging bamboo roots.

 Secondly, lay roots barrier.
 You can get them from your nearest garden centre or DIY shop.
-Or, use patio slabs or thick plastic sheets as roots barriers.
+Or, use patio slabs or thick plastic sheets as root barriers.

-Then cover the hole, leave 5 cm to 10 cm uncovered.
+Then cover the hole, leaving 5 cm to 10 cm uncovered.

-All in all, barriers are best for stopping clumping bamboo base expanding, or running bamboo from invading other areas.
+All in all, barriers are best for stopping clumping bamboo bases from expanding, or running bamboo from invading other areas.

 Clumping bamboos have special places in the garden.
 They are fast-growing and provide an evergreen screen all year round.